 However, if there is a difference between the two values or you encounter any issue while revving, you need to check your fuel pressure and see why it is fluctuating.

 You can use an OBD II scan tool to read out live data and monitor the fuel rail pressure in real-time.
-If the value remains the same while revving at 1500rpm up to 3000rpm, then the fuel pressure is fine.
+The fuel pressure is fine if the value remains the same while revving at 1500rpm up to 3000rpm.

 However, if the readings change at a certain RPM range, then most likely there is a problem with fuel pressure.